+1st Incident Report:

-$\underline{1}^{\underline{st}}$ Incident Report: My parents will be notified and I will be warned about the consequences of choosing not to follow the rules.
+My parents will be notified and I will be warned about the consequences of choosing not to follow the rules.

 2 nd Incident Report: My parents will be notified and I will have chosen to lose all bus riding privileges for a period of three (3) to five (5) days depending on the severity of the offense.
 I MUST arrange my own transportation to and from school.
 3 rd Incident Report: My parents will be notified and I will have chosen to lose all bus privileges for a period of up to two (2) weeks depending upon the severity of the offense.
 I MUST arrange for my own transportation to and from school.
-4 th Incident Report: My parents will be notified and I will of the school year.
-I MUST arrange n ē Certain very serious misbehavior may result in im mediate removal of a student by y administration. administrators and transportation personses to include loss of bus privileges. nel support each other in appropr iate disciplinary action for My signature below indicunderstand and agree to f cates my understanding of the school bus follow the rules. s rules and the consequences if I o choose not to follow them.
-I Student Signature Home Phone # Mother's Daytime Phone Father's Daytime Phone Student Physical Addre Mother's Name Printed I Father's Na me Printed I have reviewed this agreemisbehavior on the bus. ement with my child.
-He/She understan ds the rules and we both understa and the consequences of Parent/Guardian Signature Date
+4 th Incident Report: My parents will be notified and I will have chosen to lose all bus riding privileges for the remainder of the school year.
+I MUST arrange my own transportation to and from school.

+Certain very serious misbehavior may result in immediate removal of a student by administration.

+I understand that school administrators and transportation personnel support each other in appropriate disciplinary action for the violation of these rules to include loss of bus privileges.

+My signature below indicates my understanding of the school bus rules and the consequences if I choose not to follow them.
+I understand and agree to follow the rules.

+Student Signature Home Phone # Mother's Daytime Phone Father's Daytime Phone Student Physical Address Mother's Name Printed Father's Nam e Printed I have reviewed this agreement with my child.
+He/She understands the rules and we both understand the consequences of misbehavior on the bus.

+Parent/Guardian Signature